championswimmer/hashnode-backups/clqwsqzf3000008jq2ezdfzlh.md

 If I have to hazard a guess, this way the actual hardware interface tracks the mouse much slower (hence less jumps) and the Logi Options+ driver translates that to bigger movements at the software layer.
 I do not know this for sure, and thus I do not know exactly why this set of steps fixes this problem, but that it does.

-Anyway documenting this mainly for myself to find this solution back again few years later when I update my Macbook to M4 Max or something and face this problem again I guess.
+Anyway, documenting this mainly for myself to find this solution back again few years later when I update my Macbook to M4 Max or something and face this issue again, I guess.
 If you faced the same and this solved for you, do leave a comment.
 Thanks :)